kontheocharis/superfluid/README.md

 This can then be run with Node.js.
 Often you might need a larger stack size.
 For example, `node --stack-size=200000 examples/paper/fizzbuzz.sf.js`.

+## Examples

+The `bootstrap/prelude` already contains quite a few examples of custom representations, including:

+- `Fin` and `Nat` as JS numbers, with representations for common numeric operations.
+- `List` as JS arrays
+- `ByteList` and `ByteVec` as JS buffers
+- `String` as JS strings
+- `Bool` as JS booleans

+Also see the `examples/` directory for:

+- `paper/refinement.sf`: Zero-cost conversion between lists and vectors (the coherence rules are missing).
+- `paper/fizzbuzz.sf`: Just a plain fizzbuzz implementation, but actually runs fast due to `Nat` representation.
+- `paper/amicable.sf`: Finding amicable numbers.
+Again, runs fast due to `Nat` representation.
+  However we can run the function at compile-time too, which doesn't have access to the fast `Nat` representation, and thus is really slow (but can do symbolic theorem proving!).
+- `paper/binary.sf`: Storing player and inventory data structures as a contiguous byte buffer using representations (WIP).
+- `paper/network.sf`: UDP buffers with zero-copy serialization and deserialization into records (WIP).

+I have also written day 1 of Advent of Code 2024 Superfluid: <https://github.com/kontheocharis/advent-of-code-2024>.

+More examples coming very soon.

 # Acknowledgments